parveen-daffodil/au-privacy-policy/privacy_policy.md

 Provider will make a good faith effort to deal with such Personal Information in accordance with this privacy policy and the principles in the Privacy Act.

-## Using the Providers services to disclose Personal Information to other organisations
+## Disclosing to other organisations using the services

-In practice, while using your services, customers might disclose their Personal Information to other organisations.
-For example, sharing their credit card details with a payment processor.
-This clause makes it clear that this might happen, and that how other organisations deal with Personal Information is ultimately up to them.
+Individuals might disclose their Personal Information to Organisations while using the Services.
+For example, an Individual may process a payment through the Service and in doing so, share credit card details with a payment processor.

 ### Using the Providers services to disclose Personal Information to other organisations

-From time to time, during the routine use of Provider's services, Customer's may disclose Personal Information to other organisations.
-While Provider will make a good faith effort to ensure that such disclosure to other organisations is clear to Customer, how other organisations handle Personal Information is ultimately beyond the control of Provider.
+During the use of the Services, Individuals may disclose Personal Information to Organisations.
+Provider will make a good faith effort to ensure that such disclosures are clear to Individuals, but how those Organisations handle Personal Information is beyond the control of Provider.

 ## Changes to this policy